 The amount of time you personally use a home includes use by:

 Any person who has an ownership interest in the home.
-This is unless the home is rented to another owner as his or her main home under a shared equity financing agreement.
+This is not true if the home is rented to another owner as his or her main home under a shared equity financing agreement.

 Brothers and sisters